MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab08_Events.md

 What You’ll Need
 ----------------

--   A computer with a Dynamics 365 for Marketing environment
+-   A computer with a Dynamics 365 Marketing environment

 -   2 image files for upload: